Discovering and Reasoning of Causality in the Hidden World with Large Language Models: Abstract

 \section{Abstract}

-Revealing the underlying causal mechanisms in the real world is the key to the development of science.
-Despite the progress in the past decades, traditional causal discovery approaches (CDs) mainly rely on high-quality measured variables, usually given by human experts, to find causal relations.
-The \textit{lack of well-defined high-level variables in many real-world applications} has already been a longstanding roadblock to a broader application of CDs.
-To this end, this paper presents \oursfull (\ours) that introduces large language models (LLMs) to bridge the gap.
-LLMs are trained on massive observations of the world and have demonstrated great capability in extracting key information from unstructured data.
-Therefore, it is natural to employ LLMs to assist with proposing useful high-level factors and crafting their measurements.
-Meanwhile, \ours also adopts CDs to find causal relations among the identified variables as well as to provide feedback to LLMs to iteratively refine the proposed factors.
-We show that LLMs and CDs are mutually beneficial and the constructed feedback provably also helps with the factor proposal.
-We construct and curate several synthetic and real-world benchmarks including analysis of human reviews and diagnosis of neuropathic and brain tumors, to comprehensively evaluate \ours.
-Extensive empirical results confirm the effectiveness and reliability of \ours with significant improvements.
+Revealing hidden causal variables alongside the underlying causal mechanisms is essential to the development of science.
+Despite the progress in the past decades, existing practice in causal discovery (CD) heavily relies on high-quality measured variables, which are usually given by human experts.
+In fact, the \textit{lack of well-defined high-level variables behind unstructured data} has been a longstanding roadblock to a broader real-world application of CD.
+This procedure can naturally benefit from an automated process that can suggest potential hidden variables in the system.
+Interestingly, Large language models (LLMs) are trained on massive observations of the world and have demonstrated great capability in processing unstructured data.
+To leverage the power of LLMs , we develop a new framework termed \oursfull (\ours) that incorporates the rich world knowledge of LLMs to propose useful measured variables for CD with respect to high-value target variables on their paired unstructured data.
+Instead of directly inferring causality with LLMs, \ours constructs feedback from intermediate CD results to LLMs to refine the proposed variables.
+Given the target variable and the paired unstructured data, we first develop \oursMB that leverages the predictivity of the proposed variables to iteratively uncover the Markov Blanket of the target variable.
+Built upon \oursMB, \oursPAG further extends to uncover a more complete causal graph, i.e., Partial Ancestral Graph, by iterating over the target variables and actively seeking new high-level variables.
+Moreover, the reliable CD capabilities of \ours also extend the debiased causal inference to unstructured data by discovering an adjustment set.
+We establish theoretical guarantees for the CD results and verify that \ours can effectively and reliably make the most use of LLM knowledge for CD across $7$ realistic benchmarks and real-world case studies, including analysis of human reviews and diagnosis of neuropathic and brain tumors.